Where we work

 • Article 22 GDPR does not apply where automated processing/profiling is necessary for compliance with a legal obligation or if processing is necessary for the performance of a task carried out in the public interest.
 This exception only applies if there is a specific legal basis for profiling.

-• A legal obligation to take into account the needs of micro, small and medium-sized enterprises was added to the UAVG (art.
+• There exists a legal obligation to take into account the needs of micro, small and medium-sized enterprises (art.
 2a UAVG).

-• The prohibition to subject data subjects to automated decision-making does not apply if the law makes this compulsory.
+• The prohibition to subject data subjects to automated decision-making does not apply where the law makes this compulsory.
 This may indirectly enable 'big data' applications (art.
 40 UAVG).

 PDPA provides an administrative and a civil procedure for data subjects to pursue their rights.